 The main draw in Cambridge is visiting the many University colleges.
 Start at St John’s Street – which turns into Trinity Street – in the city centre, and admire the architecture as you work your way up to King’s College.
 You can choose to visit St John’s, Trinity and King’s along the way – each has something special to offer.
 King’s is probably the most famous college, built in 1446 by Henry VI, and boasts the world-famous chapel, from where the Festival of Nine Lessons and Carols is broadcast on Christmas Eve.

 Stop for a coffee at one of the many café’s nearby.
-Try the Michaelhouse Café on Trinity Street opposite Gonville & Caius college (which also does fantastic homemade lunches, too), or pop into Auntie’s Tea Shop on St Mary’s Passage for something a bit more traditional, such as a cream tea.
+Try the Michaelhouse Café on Trinity Street opposite Gonville & Caius college (which also does fantastic homemade lunches, too).

 Once safely down, pass King’s College and admire Corpus Christi’s 24-carat ‘Grasshopper Clock’ on the corner of King’s Parade and Bene’t Street, designed by John C Taylor.
 Keep watching as it occasionally blinks or does something unexpected, depending on the time of day.